LinkNacional/integration-rede-for-woocommerce/README.txt

 ---

-## Transform Your WooCommerce Store with Seamless Payments
+## Transform Your WooCommerce Store with Seamless Payments with PIX and Debit and credit card

-Integration Rede for WooCommerce is the ultimate solution for enabling secure and efficient payment options in your online store.
+[WordPress](https://www.linknacional.com.br/wordpress/)  Integration [Rede for WooCommerce plugin](https://www.linknacional.com.br/wordpress/woocommerce/rede/) is the ultimate solution for enabling secure and efficient payment options in your online store with [Rede](https://www.userede.com.br/) and [Maxipago](https://www.userede.com.br/n/gateway-de-pagamento-rede).
 With support for credit cards, debit cards, and PIX payments, this plugin empowers your business to offer a seamless checkout experience.
 Whether you want to enable installment payments, tokenized card storage for returning customers, or 3DS authentication, this plugin has you covered.

 ### Why Choose Integration Rede for WooCommerce?